ZsgsDesign/Zhihu_Badly_Good/README.md

 ## Other info

-`proc.php` contains the primitive version of admin.php, check that for more inspiration.
-Also, think about the advantages and disadvantages proc.php have.
+`proc.php` contains the primitive version of `admin.php`, check that for more inspiration.
+Also, think about the advantages and disadvantages `proc.php` have.